magronp/bsrnn/README.md

 ### Model variants

 We extensively experiment with model variants, and we report and analyze the results in a [dedicated document](docs/analysis.md).
 Beyond reproducing the paper's results, we provide several suggestions to further improving the results by additional architecture variants, as well as optimizing the data preparation and training process.
-We specifically detail the results corresponding to the [SIMO-BSRNN](https://ieeexplore.ieee.org/document/10447771) model in a [separate document](docs/simo.md) for clarity.

 ## How to use